 The ports you are getting here, from the top to the bottom include a power button, 3.5mm combo Audio/Mic jack, 4x USB-A 3.1 gen 1 ports, full-size SD card slot, and a USB-C 3.1 port.
 As you can see from the ports everything necessary is included on the front hence plugging any accessories or gadgets into this PC quickly is a non-issue.

 Another peculiar thing that is included on the front is a DVD writer.
 Have not seen these in a while and I guess it makes sense for this PC to have a DVD writer as it is targeted towards the more professional users that happen to the game as well.

 The other less used but important ports are found on the back of the PC, and these include gigabyte ethernet jack, HDMI, Display Port, Dual-Link DVI, a handful of extra USB ports.
 On the Hp pavilion TP01-066, we are getting a pre-included Realtek WIFI card.

 The WIFI works great here, and it is very convenient to have prebaked WIFI on your PC.
 This eliminates any need of buying aftermarket WIFI dongles.
 To go one step ahead of the competition the HP pavilion TP01-066 also includes Bluetooth connectivity making all your wireless peripherals compatible with this PC from the get-go.

-Unfortunately, as this a sort of generic prebuilt gaming PC from Hp, we are light on features.
+Unfortunately, as this is a sort of generic prebuilt gaming PC from HP, we are light on features.
 But the features here are being traded for the reliability that comes with buying a prebuilt PC from a reputable brand.